9 Things You Should Know When Dating a Commercial Fisherman

 Chris (right) with Captain Robert Bateman.
 Chris went to Alaska one season to dive sixty feet to pick sea cucumbers “because apparently, that’s a thing.”

-He’s fine, you’ll think.
+They’re fine, you’ll think.
 No need to worry, you’ll say.
 Then you’ll see a commercial for Deadliest Catch, and the worrying starts all over again.

 You’ll emotionally slug through days of no communication.
-Then your heart jumps to your throat when you receive a text from him that says: “Just found a little bit of signal.
+Then your heart jumps to your throat when you receive a text that says: “Just found a little bit of signal.
 I love you and miss you so much!”

 bri-dwyer-photo-megan-waldrep-chris-dabney-fisherman